hdShang/arxiv-daily/docs/cs-RO/2025-09-18/papers/250914984v1-the-role-of-touch-towards-optimal-tactile-sensing-distribution-in-an.md

 ---
 layout: default
-title: The Role of Touch: Towards Optimal Tactile Sensing Distribution in Anthropomorphic Hands for Dexterous In-Hand Manipulation
+title: "The Role of Touch: Towards Optimal Tactile Sensing Distribution in Anthropomorphic Hands for Dexterous In-Hand Manipulation"
 ---

 # The Role of Touch: Towards Optimal Tactile Sensing Distribution in Anthropomorphic Hands for Dexterous In-Hand Manipulation